edson-js-furtado/RN-CourseGoalsApp/README.md

 • How to use React, JavaScript and native components

-• Understand how to navigate in React Native apps

-• A closer look at styling and animating React Native apps
+• Expo CLI vs React Native CLI

+• Running App on real a device

-• Instructions on how to use third-party libraries in your React Native app
+• Styling React Native Apps

-• Detailed examples on how to use maps or an image picker

-• A full user authentication flow

-• How to connect to a backend server from your app
+• Optimizing Lists with Flatlist

-• Debugging instructions
+• Utilizing Props

-• Publising Apps on Store

-• And so much more!
+• Model screen (openning and closing)